LagoVista/docs/guides/devicetype/description.md

 <a href="https://support.nuviot.com/help.html#/devices/devicetypes" target="_blank">Read up on Device Types, New Tab via HTML</a>

+#### What is a Device Type

+A device type is way to group devices together and define the attributes that are common between them

+#### What are they used for

+A device type is used provision new devices.
+It is one of the piece of information that is required to add an IoT device instance to your solution instance.

 #### Device Type (Guide)

 We will show you the minimum set up necessary to get a device message type added to the system, as well as some of the more elaborate set up with more options enabled.